Become a subscriber and view posts without restrictions.

 - In a mixing bowl place the ricotta, gently add with a spatula the 1/3 cup berries.
 Add the whipped cream mixture in three stages, folding gently into the ricotta mixture each time.

 - At the bottom of each ramekin or serving bowl/dish, place 5-7 berries pieces.
 Then add a layer of granola.
-Then scoop the mousse mixture on top. top with a berry or two to reveal to your guests what is in the dish as well as a sprinkle of granola.
+Then scoop the mousse mixture on top.
+Top with a berry or two to reveal to your guests what is in the dish as well as a sprinkle of granola.

 - Place in the refrigerator to chill for 1 hour.